2020-05-06

 Integrations

-Both GitLab and GitHub offer a wide range of 3rd party integrations.
+Both GitLab and GitHub offer a wide range of 3rd / third party tools and integrations.
 Integrating your version control system with other applications enriches your workflows and can boost productivity for your developers and your non-developers.

 In order to check out if your favorite apps are compatible with GitLab and GitHub, I recommend checking out the documentation of GitLab and GitHub.

-Besides the available integration partners, GitHub launched their GitHub marketplace in May 2017 offering you selected tools and applications.
+Besides the available integration partners, GitHub launched their GitHub marketplace in May 2017 offering you free versions of selected tools and applications.

 GitLab took a similar path and offers multiple integrations for development and DevOps teams.